Mzying2001/Watcher_WPF/README.md

 # Watcher_WPF
-A simple GUI of file system watcher
+A simple GUI of FileSystemWatcher (WPF)